Mental Health Counseling, M.A.

 Transfer of Graduate Credits

 Only credits for courses that are directly equivalent to MHC Program course requirements may be applied toward this degree, with the possible exception of one advanced elective.
-A maximum of 12 credits may be transferred from other institutions or from outside the Psychology Department.
+No more than 12 credits may be transferred from other institutions or from outside the Psychology Department.
 Courses that have already been applied to an awarded degree may not be transferred.
 It is not possible for the program to pre-evaluate which credits would be eligible for transfer.

 Transfer From Another Related Program